reown-com/appkit/README.md

 ## Adding a new provider

 Do you want to add your provider to Web3Modal?
 All logic for supported providers lives inside the `src/providers` directory.
-To add a new follow the following steps [here](ADDING_PROVIDERS.md)
+To add a new follow the following steps [here](docs/ADDING_PROVIDERS.md)

+## Migrating from Web3Connect

+If you were using Web3Connect before you can check the migration instructions for how to use Web3Modal and handle breaking changes [here](docs/MIGRATION_INSTRUCTIONS.md)

 ## Collaboration